Name – Shashank Agrawal

-Pros — what are some of the positives, which would encourage someone to consider this career/job?
+Pros — what are some of the positives, which would encourage someone to consider career in Enterprise Software Sales?

 Enterprise Software Sales is consultative sales, which gives you both an inside as well as outside perspective of several industries and several departments within those industries as you interact and understand your customer’s business from very close.
 This broad perspective enables you to become future CxOs, Entrepreneurs, Consultants etc. As per one of studies done in USA, around 65% of the current CEOs of top 1000 companies of USA have started in Sales.

 Another plus is that, the average income (including sales commission) is above average, in some cases at par with bright MBAs working in consulting & marketing professions.